jgrelet/Mooring-simulator-v2/README.md

 # Sample PyQt Application

-A sample GUI application [python-menus-toolbar](https://realpython.com/python-menus-toolbars/) that shows how to create and use menus, toolbars, and status bars using Python and PyQt.
+A new GUI application based on [python-menus-toolbar](https://realpython.com/python-menus-toolbars/) that shows how to create and use menus, toolbars, and status bars using Python and PyQt.

 ## How to Run this Application